BobaFettyW4p/ObsidianVault/CPlusPlusForAdvancedProgrammers/Lectures/Class 3.md

 	- `S s= {5,6.7}`
 	- this is valid C (and thus legal)
 	- what constructor does this call?
-- if a class ia simple data structure with public members, C++ considers it to be an aggregate class and generates a constructor that takes an initializer for every field
+- if a class is a simple data structure with public members, C++ considers it to be an aggregate class and generates a constructor that takes an initializer for every field
 	- thus, S behaves as if it had the following constructor:
 ```
 struct S { S(int const &i, double const &d) : i(i), d(d) {} ... };